The People of Hitachi: Saving Infrastructure with Water Leakage Detection Sensor

 Conventionally, engineers would use a tool called an “acoustic water leakage detector” to listen for vibrations in water pipes to determine whether there were any leaks in the pipes.
 However, this method requires that the operator has technical expertise to recognize the sound of a leak, and the number of engineers with such expertise has been declining over the years.

 Masahiro says: “I went on-site and tried listening for leaks, but I had no idea which sound was the sound of a leak.
-Unless this implicit knowledge possessed by veteran engineers is passed on, we will no longer be able to find water leaks.
+I felt that if we continue to rely on these veteran engineers, early detection of water leaks will become increasingly difficult.
 Not only are customers struggling with this, but I also thought that it is a social issue that Hitachi should try to solve.”

 There are water pipes buried in the ground all over Japan, and it is said that they would surround the Earth 14 times if laid down one after the other.
 These pipes are deteriorating, and the number of veteran engineers required to inspect them is also decreasing as time goes by.
 Masahiro, who saw this situation with his own eyes, decided to launch a new business that focuses on water leak detection.